godatadriven/academy-dbt-at-scale/docs/group3/checklist.md

 ---

-## Step 14 — Run `dbt build --select +revenue_by_content`
+## Step 14 - Run `dbt build --select +revenue_by_content`

+- [ ] Step complete

 ```bash
 dbt build --select +revenue_by_content
 ```

-This builds the full lineage — sources → staging → incremental fact → mart — and runs all tests.
+This builds the full lineage - sources → staging → incremental fact → mart - and runs all tests.
 Fix any failures.

 ??? tip "Hint: If the revenue test fails"
     A failure in `assert_revenue_lte_spend` usually means the impression share doesn't sum to exactly 1.0 for all campaigns on all days (floating point rounding or gaps between impressions and spend records).
 Add a `nullif` guard and a small tolerance: